Get Started with Salesforce Commerce Extensions

 For the complete list of extensions that you can customize, see Available Extensions.

-Extensions do not apply to the B2C Commerce architecture, which uses a different extensibility system called hooks.
+Extensions don’t apply to the B2C Commerce architecture, which uses a different extensibility system called hooks.

 Extensions represent the next step for Salesforce Commerce extensibility that began with integrations.
 Extensions allow you to customize functionality in a more targeted way than integrations.
 Also, extensions are available for more commerce domains than integrations.